Are There BPS Dyons in The Generalized $SU(2)$ Yang-Mills-Higgs Model?: Introduction

-In this article we would like to derive the Bogomolny's equations for monopoles and dyons in the generalized $SU(2)$ Yang-Mills theory and to verify if the relation between the scalar fields-dependent couplings obtained in~\cite{Atmaja:2018cod} is still hold in general coordinate system.
 For this matter, we will use the BPS Lagrangian method and generalize its procedures in order to work in general coordinate system.
-At first, we will employ it to the case of the $SU(2)$ Yang-Mills-Higgs model and derive its corresponding BPS Lagrangian using the fact that we already had the well-known Bogomolny's equations for monopoles and dyons, in general coordinate system, at our disposal.
-We then generalize the BPS Lagrangian, by adding scalar fields-dependent couplings into each terms of the BPS Lagrangian, and use this generalized BPS Lagrangian for deriving the Bogomolny's equations for monopoles and dyons in the generalised $SU(2)$ Yang-Mills-Higgs model.
+At first, we will employ it to the case of the $SU(2)$ Yang-Mills-Higgs model and derive its corresponding BPS Lagrangian density using the fact that we already had the well-known Bogomolny's equations, in the general coordinate system, for BPS monopoles and dyons at our disposal.
+We generalize the BPS Lagrangian density, by multiplying each term in the BPS Lagrangian density with arbitrary function of the scalar-fields, and then use this generalized BPS Lagrangian density to derive the generalized Bogomolny's equations for BPS monopoles and dyons in the generalised $SU(2)$ Yang-Mills-Higgs model.
+We write down all possible generalized Bogomolny's equations, that correspond to the generalized BPS Lagrangian density, for BPS monopoles and dyons in the general coordinate system and study their stabilities from the stress-energy-momentum density tensor.
+As an example we will apply the Julia-Zee ansatz into the generalized Bogomolny's equations, along with the constraint equations, and compare the results with the ones in~\cite{Atmaja:2018cod}.